malloydata/malloy/docs/_src/language/join.md

 }
 ```

-To give the joined explore a different name within the source explore, use `is` to alias the explore.
+To give the joined source a different name within the context source, use `is` to alias it.

 ```malloy
 source: airports is table('malloy-data.faa.airports') {